uchidalab/softmaxgradient-lrp/README.md

 ## News

 - 2020/01/26: SGLRPSeqA, SGLRPSeqB - New implentation of SGLRP based on Sequential LRP.
 White paper incoming, for now if you use SGLRPSeqA or SGLRPSeqB, cite the paper below.
+Warning, experimental, sometimes it doesn't work as expected.
 - 2019/12/20: GPU docker support
 - 2019/11/02: ICCV Workshop on Explainable AI
 - 2019/08/06: ArXiv paper posted